 - a) Spring MMP: the monitoring program will attempt to cover all days during the 10-week period from March 28 to June 5 of each year, or as many of those days as possible.
 Banding is limited to a 45-day period from April 18 to June 2, due to lingering snow and cold temperatures common during the first three weeks of the season, and breeding species beginning to dominate by June.
 No artificial food sources are to be provided during migration monitoring. - b) Fall MMP: the monitoring program will attempt to cover all days during the 13-week period from August 1 to October 30 of each year, or as many of those days as possible.
-Banding occurs daily throughout the season, unless limited by weather. - c) Breeding MP: informal banding as weather and staffing permit during the 8-week period from June 6 to July 31 of each year; potential exists to add a formal program, likely following MAPS (Monitoring Avian Productivity and Survival) methodology.
-Census conducted 2-3 times per week. - d) Winter MP: informal banding as weather (especially temperature) and staffing permit during the 22 weeks from October 31 to March 27.
-Target species attracted by feeders: northern finches and resident species such as Black-capped Chickadees, woodpeckers, and nuthatches. - e) Northern Saw-whet Owl MMP: the monitoring program will attempt to cover all nights with favourable weather during the 40-night period from September 25 to November 4.
+Banding occurs daily throughout the season, unless limited by weather. - c) MAPS: Population monitoring during the breeding season, including banding on seven occasions (approximately ten days apart), supplemented by regular censuses at least 2-3 time per week throughout June and July. - d) Winter MP: informal banding as weather (especially temperature) and staffing permit during the 21 weeks from October 31 to March 27.
+Target species attracted by feeders: northern finches and resident species such as Black-capped Chickadees, woodpeckers, and nuthatches. - e) Northern Saw-whet Owl MMP: the monitoring program will attempt to cover all nights with favourable weather during the 45-night period from September 27 to November 10.